seanjams/OAuthTutorial/README.md

 - Lastly, copy your clientID and client secret into an empty file, and we will use these in our app!
 ![six](assets/six.png)
 ---
-We are now setup to use Google+ API in our new app.
-Before we can start building, we must make sure we have PostgreSQL installed and running on our computer.
+We are now setup to use Google+ API.
+However, before we can start building, we must have a database to work with.
+For this tutorial, make sure you have PostgreSQL installed and running on our computer.
+If you'd like to use a different database, the logic presented here should be easily adaptable.

 From the command line, run `psql` to open PostgreSQL.
 Type in the following command to create a new database titled `OAuthTutorial`.
 Don't forget the semicolon.